rjohnsen/rjohnsen/README.md

 # Hei, terve, hello, konnichiwa!

 I am Roger Johnsen - a norwegian Threat Hunter and Programmer/Developer.
-My interest ranges from coding in Python, Golang and Rust, security, CTF and of course, Threeat Hunting!
+My interest ranges from coding in Python, Golang and Rust, to security, CTF and of course, Threat Hunting!
+Somehow I focus on threat hunting by a combination of detection engineering, statistics and development - in way you can say I an into Threatection Huntineering!

 ## The section about Corgis